 Start Your New Career!
-MEET THE TEAM Flexible class schedule ALL-INCLUSIVE 90-DAY DENTAL ASSISTANT PROGRAM – OVERVIEW Our Florida Board of Dentistry approved Expanded Functions
+BOOK A TOUR Flexible class schedule ALL-INCLUSIVE 90-DAY DENTAL ASSISTANT PROGRAM – OVERVIEW Our Florida Board of Dentistry approved Expanded Functions

 Yes, our number one goal is to ensure YOUR total success.
 We make all efforts to enable you the time to make-up course-work or testing that has not been completed or needs improvement.

 (1) Formal training which is required for the performance of certain remediable tasks consists of a dental hygienist’s or dental assistant’s successful completion of an expanded duty course or program which meets one of the following requirements:

 (a) The course or program is administered or was developed as a part of the regular curriculum at a school of dentistry, dental hygiene or dental assisting accredited by the American Dental Association’s Commission on Dental Accreditation, its successor agency or any other nationally recognized accrediting agency, or